mukund01001/Water-Management-System-IIITB/README.md

 # 💧 Water Management System – IIIT B

 > An end‑to‑end **Embedded IoT + Digital Twin** platform for real‑time campus water monitoring, forecasting, leak detection & 3D visualization.
 ---
+## Project PPT

+Download and see [Deployement Plan.pptx](CampusDeploymentPlanAutosaved].pptx) for complete explanation and deployment plan of this project.

+---